 Of course, you know that self-confidence is important, but knowing it’s important and having it are two different things.
 Many people have grown up in environments where they were told they were worthless or useless.
 These messages often carry over into adulthood and other relationships.
 If your self-confidence is flagging, start small to build it back.
 Make a list every day with at least two or three things you have done well, contributions you have made, or positive things you have done.
 Write these down and review them before you go to bed each night and again when you get up the next morning.
 Fill your nighttime and early morning brain with something positive about yourself.

-7 Choose counseling option-
+7 Choose counselling option-

 What does rejection teach you?

 When you are rejected by someone or in some situations you have a chance to explore your skills and your passions.
-These may be your hidden skills that you are not aware of or you are not very serious about them. when you feel hurt, it sometimes takes you to the challenge to prove yourself. it compels you to gather up the resources and develop your skills to the best of your potential. and in that way, you become a better version of yourself. and you come to know about your capability and capacities.
+These may be your hidden skills that you are not aware of or you are not very serious about them.
+When you feel hurt, it sometimes takes you to the challenge to prove yourself.
+It compels you to gather up the resources and develop your skills to the best of your potential.
+And in that way, you become a better version of yourself.
+And you come to know about your capability and capacities.

 You also become stronger to bear unforeseen and unpleasant things in life. so, if you see your rejections in a positive way, you will handle life in a constructive way. when you have the courage to face the rejection, you will never question the life why this is happening to me because you are well prepared to face any kind of situation.